Cyber Wknd ’24

 7. Pick a strong password

-A strong password is a sure-fire way to keep cyber-thieves out and your money safely in your bank account.
+A strong password is a surefire way to keep cyber thieves out and your money safely in your bank account.

 To choose a good password use a complex set of lower and uppercase numbers, letters, and symbols or consider a long passphrase.
 Avoid personal information a thief could easily find or guess (your child’s birthday may be memorable but it’s not the safest!).
 Finally, never reuse passwords across sites.
 If you do, one data breach could give criminals access to all your other accounts.